tensorflow/tensorflow/tensorflow/examples/README.md

   [the tutorials on tensorflow.org](https://tensorflow.org/tutorials)
 * For community maintained keras examples goto [keras.io/examples](https://keras.io/examples/)
 * For TensorFlow Lite examples see [the tensorflow/examples repository](https://github.com/tensorflow/examples/tree/master/lite)
-* If you're looking for topics like course assignments, templates, refer [the tensorflow/examples repository](https://github.com/tensorflow/examples/tree/master/lite)
+* If you're looking for topics like course assignments, templates, then refer [the tensorflow/examples repository](https://github.com/tensorflow/examples/tree/master/lite)

 ## About these examples